geomagpy/MARTAS/README.md

 The threshold application can be used to check your data in realtime and trigger certain action in case a defined threshold is met.
 Among the possible actions are notifications by mail or messenger, switching command to a connected microcontroller, or execution of bash scripts.
-This app reads data from a defined source: a MARTAS buffer files, MARCOS database or any file supported by [MagPy] (eventually directly from MQTT).
+This app reads data from a defined source: pMARTAS buffer files, pMARCOS database or any file supported by [MagPy] (eventually directly from MQTT).
 Within a configuration file you define threshold values for contents in this data sources.
 Notifications can be triggered if the defined criteria are met, and even switching commands can be send if thresholds are broken.
 All threshold processes can be logged and  can be monitored independently by mail, nagios, icinga, telegram.